Sinners Never Sleep: Franceschi's panic attack and later recording

 Miller later said You Me at Six were unable to work easily with the production team.
 On occasion, he would go to record his parts and would still be waiting to record six hours later.
 Helyer expressed similar frustration after returning to their apartment and saying; "Fuck this!
 We've paid a lot of money to be here and record an album and I'm not getting to do my work."
+Despite this, Helyer said Richardson had an influence on the material, helping to push him as a guitarist.
+He gave them suggestions and advice, in addition to aiding the refinement of their sound.
+Helyer ultimately recorded his parts over three weeks.
 Pro Tools editing was done by Kaplan, Nick Rowe and Richardson.
 Geoff Neale and Clint Welander acted as assistant engineers, and additional engineering was done by Matt O'Grady, Rowe, Richardson and Welanders.
+They brought over O'Grady, who they collaborated with on their first two albums, to assist Franceschi with his vocals.

 Strings and brass, which were arranged and conducted by Jeremy Rubolino, were recorded at EastWest Studios in Los Angeles by Jorge Velasco with assistant engineer Jeff Ellis.
 Kaplan performed keyboards and did programming, while Damian Taylor did programming on "When We Were Younger".
-Oliver Sykes of Bring Me the Horizon appears on "Bite My Tongue" and Winston McCall of Parkway Drive appears on "Time Is Money".
+Oliver Sykes of Bring Me the Horizon, who recorded his part earlier in April 2011, appears on "Bite My Tongue" and Winston McCall of Parkway Drive appears on "Time Is Money".
 Franceschi said the band wanted to add "an extra layer of aggression" to both of these tracks, and brought in Sykes and McCall.
-The album was originally mixed by Andy Wallace, but the final versions were mixed by Mitchell and O'Grady at the latter's home studio in Woking, Surrey, before they were mastered by Christian Wright at Abbey Road Studios.
+Some members of You Me at Six had previously stated at Sykes' residence during their early years, while Franceschi also worked with Bring Me the Horizon the previous year on one of their songs.
+19 songs were recorded in total, with 12 ultimately making the final album.
+The recordings were originally mixed by Andy Wallace, but the final versions were mixed by Mitchell and O'Grady at the latter's home studio in Woking, Surrey, before they were mastered by Christian Wright at Abbey Road Studios.